position-pal/Documentation/content/docs/2-domain-analysis/2-functional-requirements.md

    So that I can see their last reported location and status when live sharing is unavailable

 5. As a logged user \
-   I want to be able to send an SOS alert to all members of all groups I'm participating despite the fact I'm or not sharing my location \
+   I want to be able to send an SOS alert comprising of my location to all members of all groups I'm participating despite the fact I'm or not sharing my location \
-   So that if I am in a dangerous situation my friends are notified
+   So that if I am in a dangerous situation my friends are notified and knows where I am

 6. As a logged user \
    I want to start sharing my location to all groups' members after the trigger of an SOS alert \